 7. Relationship Between Musical Structure and Emotional Response

-To assess whether there were statistically significant differences in rhythmic regularity (pulse clarity) and tempo (note density) among the ragas with different experienced emotions one-way ANOVAs were conducted.
-The values of pulse clarity and note density for both alaap and gat of ragas were taken as dependent variables and the emotions experienced were taken as the independent variable.
+One-way ANOVAs were used to determine whether the ragas with varying experienced emotions differed statistically significantly in terms of rhythmic regularity (pulse clarity) and tempo (note density). .
+“The values of pulse clarity and note density for both alaap and gat of ragas were taken as dependent variables and the emotions experienced were taken as the independent variable.
 To study the effect of tonality on emotional response, correlation analysis was conducted.
-Correlations were calculated between the average rating of an emotion and the mean frequency of occurrence of tonic intervals across the 12 ragas played in gat.
-To characterize which of these tonic intervals were the best predictors of the emotional response stepwise linear regression analysis was conducted.
-In the regression analysis, the vector containing average ratings for an emotion across the 12 ragas was taken as the dependent variable and the mean frequency of occurrence of the 12 tonic intervals was taken as the independent variable.
+Correlations were calculated between the average rating of an emotion and the mean frequency of occurrence of tonic intervals across the 12 ragas played in gat” [23].
+To identify the most predictive tonic intervals for emotional response, stepwise linear regression analysis was performed.
+The analysis used average emotional ratings across 12 ragas as the dependent variable and the mean frequency of 12 tonic intervals as the independent variable.

 Behavioural Analysis

-Median ratings for each emotion were computed to assign an emotion label to a raga.
-The emotion with the highest median rating for a given raga was assigned as the typical emotion elicited by that raga.
+To give a raga an emotion label, the median ratings for each emotion were calculated.
+The typical emotion evoked by a certain raga was determined by assigning the emotion with the greatest median rating to that raga.
 Assessment of Musical Structure

 Tempo, Rhythmic Regularity and Tonality

-Tempo was estimated in terms of number of notes presented per second and was measured in terms of note density.
-Rhythmic regularity was measured in terms of time units or beats and was calculated in terms of pulse clarity.
-To estimate the note density, the mireventdensity function was used which estimates the average frequency of events (note onsets per second) for an excerpt.
+“Tempo was estimated in terms of number of notes presented per second and was measured in terms of note density.
+Rhythmic regularity was measured in terms of time units or beats and was calculated in terms of pulse clarity” [23].
+“To estimate the note density, the mireventdensity function was used which estimates the average frequency of events (note onsets per second) for an excerpt.
 Tonic interval is the difference in cents between the fundamental frequencies of the note being compared with the tonic.
 An important point for consideration here was bin size.
-As pointed out in the introduction, apart from the 12 tones, there exist a set of 10 intermittent tones which comprise the 22 sruti system in Indian classical music (Loy, 2011).
-Consequently, a smaller bin size would be considered more suitable to faithfully capture all the tonic intervals.
-However, recent work by (Koduri et al., 2012) has shown that Hindustani music uses the equi-tempered scale as compared to Carnatic music and has primarily equal-tempered influences.
+As pointed out in the introduction, apart from the 12 tones, there exist a set of 10 intermittent tones which comprise the 22 sruti system in Indian classical music” (Loy, 2011).
+In order to accurately record all of the tonic intervals, a smaller bin size would be seen to be more appropriate.
+However, recent work by (Koduri et al., 2012) has shown that “Hindustani music uses the equi-tempered scale as compared to Carnatic music and has primarily equal-tempered influences.
 It is therefore sufficient to use the 12-tone classification in Equal temperament scale for evaluating the tonality of ragas.
 Accordingly, to estimate tonality, the corresponding interval size data was collated in 100 cent bins spanning three octaves (labelled from -1200 to 2400 cents).
 The mean frequency of occurrence of tonic intervals was calculated for each bin.
-Three octaves were then folded into one by adding the mean frequency of occurrence of the notes in each of the corresponding bins across the three octaves.
+Three octaves were then folded into one by adding the mean frequency of occurrence of the notes in each of the corresponding bins across the three octaves”.

 Discussion: